Sport in the Dominican Republic: Baseball

 The Dominican Republic has participated in the Baseball World Cup, winning one Gold (1949), three Silver (1942, 1950, 1952), and two Bronze (1943, 1969), placing it seventh, right after Puerto Rico's one Gold, four Silver, and four Bronze.
 (Cuba holds a record twenty-five Gold, two Silver and two Bronze.)

 The country also participated in the 2006 World Baseball Classic, the inaugural tournament, in which they finished semi–finalists along with Korea.
 In the 2013 World Baseball Classic, the Dominican Republic became the first team to win the event undefeated.
 They beat Puerto Rico in the Championship game to win the 2013 World Baseball Classic.
 In 2017, The Dominican Republic participated in the World Baseball Classic and made it to the second round.
-However, a highlight from the 2017 World Baseball Classic was when the Dominican Republic played the United States and won 7 to 5 in front of a record 37,446 fans at Marlins Park in Miami, FL.
+However, a highlight from the 2017 World Baseball Classic was when the Dominican Republic played the United States and won 7 to 5 in front of a record 37,446 fans at Marlins Park in Miami, Florida.

-Although thousands of players from the island have played in the MLB, only 4 have been inducted into The National Baseball Hall of Fame.
-Those players are Juan Marichal, Vladimir Guerrero, David Ortiz and Pedro Martinez.
+Although thousands of players from the island have played in MLB, only 4 have been inducted into The National Baseball Hall of Fame.
+Those players are Juan Marichal, Vladimir Guerrero, David Ortiz and Pedro Martínez.

-Although hundreds of Dominican players make their way to the United States to play professional baseball it has done little to improve relations between the two countries.
-Alan Klein wrote "No other country dominates the Dominican Republic as much as the United States does."
-From 1870-1980, the United States made their presence felt on Dominican soil and it did nothing but continue to make matters worse for the average Dominican financially.
-The few wealthy families in the Dominican work hard to keep the interests of the United States in place so there is a revolving door that keeps the wealth in a select few families.
-In addition, American professional baseball has hurt Dominican professional baseball as most Dominicans who play in the MLB are not allowed to play in the Dominican League in the winter.